Azusa Pacific University System

 The 15-unit concentration requires the following coursework:

 Critically examines research and perspectives on gender and sexual socialization and development, along with physiological and cultural contributions to gender differences, sexual orientation, sexual adjustment and related areas of influence.
-Prerequisites: APSY 105 Introduction to Psychology, APSY 295 Human Growth and Development, or consent of instructor
+Prerequisites: PSYC 105 Introduction to Psychology

 Examines the diagnosis, analysis, and conflict resolution between individuals and in organizations.
 Discusses the application of different types of negotiation strategies based on rational and emotional elements in approaching negotiation, cultural contexts, and individual differences.